 So as we celebrate national pina colada day which is a favorite of mine) Think on how to make your pina coladas even better and post them in the comments:)

 While the drink is delicious, it can pack a punch of up to 425 calories.
-Instead, opt for this lighter version at only 125 calories from Cooking Light.

 Recipe: Lighter Pina Coladas

-Combine 2 cups coconut and evaporated milk in a medium saucepan over medium heat, and cook until tiny bubbles form around edge (do not boil), about 7 minutes.
+about 7 minutes.
 Remove from heat.
-Cover and chill at least 4 hours or up to overnight.
+Cover and chill at least 4 hours or

 Arrange pineapple in a single layer on a baking sheet; freeze at least 1 hour or until firm.

-Strain coconut mixture through a sieve over a medium bowl, pressing coconut with the back of a spoon to remove as much milk as possible.
-Discard solids.
+coconut with the back of a spoon to remove as much milk as possible.

-Combine pineapple, ice cubes, rum, juice, and agave nectar in a blender; process mixture until smooth.
-Add milk mixture, and process until smooth.
-Serve with pineapple slices.
+Combine pineapple, ice cubes, rum, juice, and agave nectar in a blender;

 Visit cookinglight.com for a step-by-step guide to this recipe.